Tutorial: Generating and Visualizing Topic Models with Tethne and MALLET

-In this tutorial, we will use Tethne to prepare a JSTOR DfR corpus for topic modeling in MALLET, and then use the results to generate a semantic network like the one shown below.
+In this tutorial, we will use Tethne to prepare a JSTOR DfR corpus for topic modeling in MALLET, and then use the results to generate a semantic network like the one shown above.

 In this visualization, words are connected if they are associated with the same topic; the heavier the edge, the more strongly those words are associated with that topic.
 Each topic is represented by a different color.
 The size of each word indicates the structural importance (betweenness centrality) of that word in the semantic network.